Sam Mustipher: Baltimore Ravens

 Mustipher signed with the Baltimore Ravens on May 15, 2023.
 He was released on August 29, and re-signed to the practice squad two days later.
 He was elevated to the active roster on September 9, and signed to the active roster on September 19.

 Denver Broncos

 On April 4, 2024, Mustipher signed a one-year deal with the Denver Broncos.
 On August 27, he was released by the Broncos as part of final roster cuts.

 Los Angeles Chargers

 On August 28, 2024, Mustipher was signed to the Los Angeles Chargers' practice squad.
 He was promoted to the active roster on October 30.

 Tennessee Titans

 On April 18, 2025, Mustipher signed with the Tennessee Titans.
 On August 25, he was released by the Titans as part of final roster cuts.

 Baltimore Ravens (second stint)

 On September 18, 2025, Mustipher signed with the Baltimore Ravens' practice squad.
 He was released on September 30.

 Los Angeles Chargers (second stint)

 On October 2, 2025, Mustipher signed with the Los Angeles Chargers' practice squad.

+Denver Broncos (second stint)

+On December 26, 2025, Mustipher was signed by the Denver Broncos off of the Chargers practice squad following an injury to Luke Wattenberg.
+He saw playing time in one regular season game and two playoff games, serving as the backup to Alex Forsyth.

+Jacksonville Jaguars

+On August 5, 2026, Mustipher signed with the Jacksonville Jaguars.
+He was placed on injured reserve on August 30.

 Personal life

-His brother is P. J. Mustipher.
+His brother is NFL defensive lineman P. J. Mustipher.